Uninett/probe-website/DOCUMENTATION.md

 After the Ansible inventory, known_hosts and configuration files have been exported, the web server will start Ansible in a subprocess, and tell it to pipe all its ouput to a logfile in logs/, with the filename equal to the username of the logged in user.
-The server will read this file each time the probes webpage loads, and will display the current status.
+The server will parse this file each time the probes webpage loads, and will display the current status.

 ## Ansible tasks